Welcome to the School

 Your first session in Welcome Week is an official inspirational welcome from Professor Stephen Brammer, the Dean of the School of Management.
 Professor Brammer will be joined by key members of staff who will warmly welcome you to Bath and to the School.

-To help familiarise yourself with the campus and our School of Management building, and to try to understand the University of Bath's building number system, you are invited to attend a campus tour.
-These will be led by second year and final year students who will help you find your way around, share some of their favourite places on campus and help make sure you don't get lost finding your first lecture.
+Join a small group of students from your course and a second or final year student on a campus tour.
+The tour will help you to familiarise yourself with the campus and our School of Management building and will explain the University of Bath's building number system, whilst you get to know some of your new coursemates.
+Your guide will help you find your way around, share some of their favourite places on campus and help make sure you don't get lost finding your first lecture.

-The tours follow on from your Welcome to the School talk and will start and finish in the School of Management.
+The tours follow your Welcome to the School talk and will start and finish in the School of Management.

 International Student Mixer

 This is an optional and informal event to welcome our international students to the School.
 Join us, along with some second and final year students, to discover more about life in Bath as an international student.
 The current students will be able to share any tips and skills they have learned during their studies with us.
 We will also be inviting colleagues from around the university who can support your student journey.